 There are several options for installing a heater in the back of a box truck.

-Below is some methods others have used and installed in a box truck to keep in from freeing up during the winter.
+Below are some methods others have used and installed in a box truck to keep it from freeing up during the winter.

 Our Picks for the Best Heater for a Box Truck